 The Underscore: Behind the custom music of ESPN

-Tell us a bit about where you are from, your musical background, and what kind of music you make?
+Tell us a bit about your journey, musical background, and musical influences.

-What do you have on the docket these days and where can we find you?
+What do you have on the docket these days and where can our readers find you?

 I’m really excited about a lot of things.
 I have a performance at the Grammy Museum in LA on November 8,, 2021 and The Tortuga Festival on November 12, 2021.
 I am also releasing new music, touring with Reba and performing at Stagecoach 2022!
 I’m on Instagram, TikTok, Twitter, and Facebook at TheReynaRoberts.

 Big thanks to Reyna to sharing her story with us and being so candid and open.
 We can’t wait to see what Reyna has in store!